Whispering Your Name

 "Whispering Your Name" is a song written by American singer-songwriter Jules Shear.
-It was originally performed by Ignatius Jones in 1983, however Shear also recorded the song, which was issued as a single within months of Jones' recording and included on his 1983 album Watch Dog.
+It was originally performed by Ignatius Jones in 1983, however Shear also recorded the song, which was issued as a single within months of Jones' recording and included on his debut solo album, Watch Dog (1983).
 It has been covered numerous times, including a charting version by Alison Moyet in 1994.

 Ignatius Jones version

 "Whispering Your Name" was issued as a single in Australia by Ignatius Jones in March 1983.
 The single only peaked at No. 100 on the Australian chart, but this and Jones' previous single ("Like a Ghost") were "hot dance club favourites among the gay community on the American west coast."

 Jules Shear version

-Shear's version was produced by Todd Rundgren, and was issued as a single in May 1983 and included on Shear's 1983 album Watch Dog.
+Shear's version was produced by Todd Rundgren, and was issued as a single in May 1983 by EMI America and included on Shear's 1983 album Watch Dog.
 The same album included the original version of "All Through the Night", which was later a hit for Cyndi Lauper.
+A music video for Shear's version premiered on MTV in 1983 and was filmed in Charterhouse School in Godalming, Surrey, England, in which Shear visits the school as a guest music teacher and a group of British schoolchildren mime to Shear's vocals in the chorus.
 Shear later recorded an acoustic version of "Whispering Your Name" for his 1991 CD Unplug This.